bcbio/bcbio-nextgen/scripts/ansible/README.md

         <edit run_toil_aws.sh to change LEADER_PRIVATE_IP, from above) and JOB_STORE s3 bucket>
         bash run_toil_aws.sh

+- Current status, can spin up and start cluster with spot instance worker nodes.
+  The current CWL workflow is not staging files into S3 so can't find files on remote runner machines.
+Get tracebacks like: https://gist.github.com/chapmanb/b84a3cfe64bb37aa05a83111cbcc5a9a

 TODO:
   - cgcloud versioning, need development version of Toil: https://github.com/BD2KGenomics/toil/issues/1458
   - Get screen inside appliance working: Must be connected to a terminal.